 The only job material an account holder cannot upload or view on his or her own is a confidential letter of recommendation.
-Signed official hard copies of letters of recommendation should be submitted to the Office of Graduate studies, c/o Graduate Coordinator Neil O'Callaghan.
+Signed official hard copies of letters of recommendation should be submitted to the Office of Graduate studies, c/o the Graduate Studies Program Coordinator.
 Once approved by the Director of Graduate Studies, a letter is uploaded within two business days.

-To set up an account to manage your dossier, you should contact Graduate Coordinator Neil O'Callaghan to receive instructions and a special code.
+To set up an account to manage your dossier, you should contact the Graduate Studies Program Coordinator to receive instructions and a special code.
 The promotional discount is valid for five years from the time of sign-up.

 Attached is a useful guide to Using Interfolio.